andreipfeiffer/css-in-js/README.md

     - incurs longer load
     - more suited for highly dynamic and interactive applications
 8. **Atomic**: ability to generate atomic css classes and increasing reusability, reducing style duplication
-    - this generates a separate CSS class for each CSS property (or for each unique combination of classes)
+    - this generates a separate CSS class for each CSS property
-    - you'll get larger HTML files, because each styled element will contain a large number of CSS classes applied
+    - you'll get larger HTML files, because each element will contain a large number of CSS classes applied
-    - it will theoretically reduce the scaling growth of your styles
+    - theoretically [atomic CSS-in-JS](https://sebastienlorber.com/atomic-css-in-js) reduces the scaling factor of your styles, [Facebook is doing it](https://www.youtube.com/watch?v=9JZHodNR184) as well
 9. **Theme**: built-in support for Theming or managing design tokens/system
 10. **`className`**: the API returns a string which you have to add to your component/element
     - similar how you would normally style React components, so it's easy to adopt because you don't have to learn a new approach